agnat/ncd/README.md

 #### Queue Invariants

  - `WorkQueue`s always _launch_ their work in sequential order
  - `WorkQueue`s with a single thread are strictly sequential.
-The done callback of the previous item is run before the next item is launched.
+The previous item is finished before the next item is launched.
  - `MainQueue`s are always strictly sequential
  - Additionally, all items dispatched on a `MainQueue` are executed before the done handler.